-This is the most commonly used flow type.
+This is the most commonly used Flow type.
 Almost all available connectors can be used as a source, as well as a destination.

-When to use this flow type
+When to use this Flow type

-The following variations of this flow are available:
+The following variations of this Flow

 - The source is a relational database.